iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 ## No Author's MSS public key found

-You may see this error when trying to unwrap a message that relies on information in an `Announce` message.
+You may see this error when trying to process a message that relies on information in an `Announce` message.

 To resolve this error, you first need to process the `Announce` message by using  the `unwrap_announcement()` method to add the channel information to the subscriber's [state](../channels/how-channels-works.md#author-and-subscriber-states).